dwesterwick/SPTQuestingBots/README.md

 There are two main components of this mod: adding an objective system to the AI and spawning PMC's only at the beginning of the raid to mimic live Tarkov.

 **Objective System:**
-Instead of patrolling their spawn areas, bots will now move around the map to perform randomly-selected objectives.
+Instead of simply patrolling their spawn areas, bots will now move around the map to perform randomly-selected quest objectives.
 By default this system is only active for PMC's, but it can be enabled for Scavs and bosses if you want an extra challenge.

 After spawning (regardless of when this occurs during the raid), bots will immediately begin questing, and there are only a few conditions that will cause them to stop questing:
 * They got stuck too many times
-* They're overencumbered
+* They're over-encumbered
-* They're trying to extract (using SAIN)
+* They're trying to extract (using [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/))

 Otherwise, they will only temporarily stop questing for the following reasons:
 * They're currently or were just recently in combat
 * They recently completed an objective
 * They're checking for or have found loot
-* Their health is too low or they have blacked limbs (except arms)
+* Their health is too low or they have blacked limbs (besides arms)
 * Their energy or hydration is too low
 * They have followers that are too far from them

-There are currently several types of quests available to every bot:
+There are currently several types of quests available to each bot:
-* **EFT Quests:** Bots will go to locations specified in EFT quests for placing markers, collecting/placing items, killing bots, etc. Bots can also use quests added by other mods.
+* **EFT Quests:** Bots will go to locations specified in EFT quests for placing markers, collecting/placing items, killing other bots, etc. Bots can also use quests added by other mods.
-* **Spawn Rush**: At the beginning of the raid, bots that are within a certain distance of you will run to your spawn point.
+* **Spawn Rush:** At the beginning of the raid, bots that are within a certain distance of you will run to your spawn point.
+Only a certain number of bots are allowed to perform this quest, and they won't always select it.
+This makes Factory even more challenging.
-* **Spawn Point Wandering**: Bots will wander to different spawn points around the map
+* **Spawn Point Wandering:** Bots will wander to different spawn points around the map.
+This is used as a last resort in case the bot doesn't select any other quests.
-* **"Standard" Quests:**: Bots will go to specified locations around the map.
-They will prioritize more desirable locations for loot and locations that are close to them.
+* **"Standard" Quests:** Bots will go to specified locations around the map.
+They will prioritize more desirable locations for loot and locations that are closer to them.
 * **"Custom" Quests:** You can create your own quests for bots using the templates for "standard" quests.

 **PMC Spawning System:**
 At the beginning of the raid, PMC's will spawn around the map at actual EFT spawn points.
 The spawning system will try to separate spawn points as much as possible, but spawn killing is still entirely possible just like it is in live Tarkov.
-The number of initial PMC's is a random number between the min and max player count for the map (other mods can change these values).
+The number of initial PMC's is a random number between the minimum and maximum player count for the map (other mods can change these values).
 If you're using [Late to the Party](https://hub.sp-tarkov.com/files/file/1099-late-to-the-party/), the maximum number of PMC's will be reduced if you spawn into the map late for a Scav run.

 Only a certain (configurable) number of initial PMC's will spawn at the beginning of the raid, and the rest will spawn as the existing ones die.
-PMC's that spawn after the initial wave can spawn anywhere that is far enough from you and other bots (not just at EFT PMC spawn points).
+PMC's that spawn after the initial wave can spawn anywhere that is far enough from you and other bots (not just at EFT's PMC spawn points).
 All initial bosses must spawn first (except for Factory) or EFT may suppress them due to the high number of bots on the map.
 The PMC difficulty is set by your raid settings in EFT.

 To accomodate the large initial PMC wave and still allow Scavs and bosses to spawn, the max-bot cap is (optionally) increased.

-**NOTE: Please disable the PMC-spawning system in this mod if you're using other mods like SWAG/DONUTS that manage spawning!
+**NOTE: Please disable the PMC-spawning system in this mod if you're using other mods like [SWAG + DONUTS](https://hub.sp-tarkov.com/files/file/878-swag-donuts-dynamic-spawn-waves-and-custom-spawn-points/) that manage spawning!
 Otherwise, there will be too many PMC's on the map.**

 **---------- Bot Quest-Selection Algorithm Overview ----------**